Vegetable Soup Using Shio Koji

 Cover with the lid again and let it cook for about 10 more minutes or until the vegetables are translucent but not mushy.

 • If you are in a hurry, you can cook it a bit more until the vegetables are soft and finish it up by seasoning it with shio koji and black pepper.
-The soup will come out absolutely delicious.
+The soup will come out delicious.

 But if you are making this ahead of time, you can follow the steps below to make use of the magical power of the enzymes in shio koji to make the soup extra delicious!